GSA/digitalgov.gov/content/news/2016/11/2016-11-07-the-peoples-code-now-on-code-gov.md

   - content-strategy
   - policy
   - code
-  - Office of Management and Budget
-  - OMB
-  - open
-  - open-source
 ---

 > _Summary: Today we’re launching Code.gov so that our Nation can continue to unlock the tremendous potential of the Federal Government’s software._